BarcinoLechiguino/1v1-Demolition/README.md

 Projectiles that have changed colours are harmless to the players.
 Those who have not, however, can still damage them.

+If for whatever reason a vehicle is flipped over, each player has a specific input key assigned to flip their vehicle back to its original state.

+Normal acceleration (W/8) makes the vehicle move slowly, and turbo (LSHIFT/ KP Plus) propels the vehicle forward,

 # Controls